-Three business schools recognized the need to address these challenges and developed programs aiming to close the confidence and gender equity gaps in their organizations.
+Three business schools from AACSB's Innovations That Inspire collection recognized the need to address these challenges and developed programs aiming to close the confidence and gender equity gaps in their organizations.
 They strive to inspire courage and self-assurance in their students and prepare them for taking leadership roles both in the academic and professional domains.

 Terry Women's Initiative

 University of Georgia, Terry College of Business (United States)